Decarceration in the United States: Inmate substance use

 More recent studies on the relationship between substance use and incarceration also note the lack of mental health resources and call for "smart decarceration" efforts to address substance use disorders.

+In a study for recidivism and mortality after in-jail buprenorphine treatment for opioid use disorder conducted by UMass Amherst between 2015 and 2019, a decrease in recidivism was found for those who had received the medication.
+Two Massachusetts jails, Franklin County Jail and Hampshire County Jail, compared the post-incarceration addiction, recidivism, and mortality rates between a facility that provided buprenorphine and one that did not.
+Participants from Franklin County Jail, which provided drug treatment, were found to have a lower overall rate of recidivism than Hampshire County Jail (48.2% and 62.5%) and a lower rate of recidivism after the first year of release.

-Adverse childhood experiences (ACES)
+Adverse childhood experiences

-In 2013, Kaiser Permanente and Centers for Disease Control conducted a study in which offenders (child abusers, sexual offenders, stalkers) were asked to fill out a questionnaire about adverse childhood experiences—exposure to violence; abuse; living with family members who used substances, mentally ill, suicidal or incarcerated—to determine if adverse childhood experiences (ACE's) played a significant role in mental health problems and criminal behavior.
+In 2013, Kaiser Permanente and Centers for Disease Control conducted a study in which offenders (child abusers, sexual offenders, stalkers) were asked to fill out a questionnaire about adverse childhood experiences (ACEs)—exposure to violence; abuse; living with family members who used substances, mentally ill, suicidal or incarcerated—to determine if adverse childhood experiences (ACE's) played a significant role in mental health problems and criminal behavior.
 "Offenders reported nearly four times as many adverse events in childhood than an adult male normative sample."
 In order to decrease criminal recidivism, the study's authors recommended treatment interventions that focus on the ripple effects of early childhood trauma.

-Additional research summarized in "Adverse Childhood Experiences and the Lifelong Consequences of Trauma" links ACE's--exposure to an acute event or series of traumatic events without an adequate adult buffer—to risky and destructive adult behavior, mental illness, and substance use, as well as reduced parenting abilities.
+Additional research summarized in "Adverse Childhood Experiences and the Lifelong Consequences of Trauma" links ACEs—exposure to an acute event or series of traumatic events without an adequate adult buffer—to risky and destructive adult behavior, mental illness, and substance use, as well as reduced parenting abilities.
 The American Academy of Pediatrics suggests the salient question to ask dysfunctional adults is not, "What's wrong with you?" but "What happened to you?"

-Rates of ACE's were high among inmate populations surveyed in 2012, with one in six male inmates in the U.S. having reported being physically or sexually abused before age 18, even more witnessing interpersonal violence and over half of male inmates reporting childhood physical trauma.
+Rates of ACEs were high among inmate populations surveyed in 2012, with one in six male inmates in the U.S. having reported being physically or sexually abused before age 18, even more witnessing interpersonal violence and over half of male inmates reporting childhood physical trauma.